Werpherp/PCLU/README.md

 Robot engineer / Research developer

-I like gaming, playing chess, and watching movies/anime until morning and sketching if I'm bored but most of the time, I'm watching movies and anime.
+I like gaming, playing chess, and watching movies/anime until morning and sketching if I'm bored but most of the time I'm just watching movies and anime.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Naithan Velasco